dipyasaaaa/labwork/README.md

-these are all my lab works
+codes that I had to do in my lab of respective subjects